 Paul’s team of hairstyling experts have put together there top most asked questions when it comes to fringes…

-1. What’s the upkeep like? & How often should you have a fringe trim?
+1. How often should you have a fringe trim?

-2. Should fringes always be cut in the salon?
+2. Should I try and cut my fringe at home, or in the salon?

 If you have cut your own fringe you know the answer to that already, it might not have worked out quite the way you anticipated when you first picked up those scissors!
 All our stylists offer free fringe trims between cuts and we can ensure it is perfect for your face shape and hair texture.

-3. Can curly hair girls pull off a fringe?
+3. Can people with curly hair pull off a fringe?

 They are easy to grow out!
 Once it’s cut and blended into the hair at the sides to process is quick and easy taking between 3 to 4 months.